bstelte/thurstan/README.md

 Scanner for Simple Indicators of Compromise with client/server Architecture

-Detection is based on four detection methods:
+Detection is based on three detection methods:

     1. File Name IOC
        Regex match on full file path/name